-3M Company holds the cleaner structural position, with stability as the main driver and growth adding further support.
-Mandatum Oyj still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+3M Company holds the cleaner structural position, with profitability as the main driver and stability adding further support.
+Mandatum Oyj still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
 In the market, Mandatum Oyj carries the stronger setup — intact trend against 3M Company's broken trend.
 That leaves a split case: the structural lead stays with 3M Company, but the market is not currently confirming it.

 This pair is matched through long-term financial trajectory similarity within the selected peer universe.